 There are a few use cases that require additional setup:

 The first use case is perfect if you have users across the world, and want to store their data near them.
-For instance, you can create buckets in the US, Europe, and Asia to store data for users in those regions to reduce latency.
+For example, you can create buckets in the US, Europe, and Asia to store data for users in those regions to reduce latency.

 The second use case is helpful if you have data with different access patterns.
-For instance: you can set up a multi-regional or regional bucket that stores pictures or other frequently accessed content, and a nearline or coldline bucket that stores user backups or other infrequently accessed content.
+For example: you can set up a multi-regional or regional bucket that stores pictures or other frequently accessed content, and a nearline or coldline bucket that stores user backups or other infrequently accessed content.

 In either of these use cases, you'll want to use multiple Cloud Storage buckets.